Warning: Illegal string offset 'caption' in /home/customer/www/cityartsmagazine.com/public_html/wp-includes/media.php on line 2108

 Predictive search.
 Language processing.
 Translation.
 Self-driving cars (eventually).
 Beyond these practical applications, on a philosophical level, the study of machine intelligence coincides with what McDowell calls the “emergent cultural complexity” of the present moment, exemplified by the dissolution of trust in mass-media and government, the refraction of gender and sexuality into a spectrum and the “wicked problem” of climate change.

-Nuanced new problems demand new, nuanced solutions.
-“Machine intelligence fits right into that,” McDowell says.
+Nuanced new problems demand new, nuanced solutions—solutions of the kind that machine intelligence provides, McDowell says.

 “We’re entering a time when everything is interconnected, everything is complex.
 And more and more, everything is intelligent.
 Artists can help us move through that space, whether it’s intellectually and analytically or emotionally and aesthetically.
 And that’s my interest—framing a way to work artistically in the 21st century that doesn’t hide from complex problems but gives us an aesthetic, artistic and professional relationship to them.”